GeoscienceAustralia/BAL/docs/userguide/examples.rst

 After clicking the **OK** button in the above window, the calculation starts running with a progress reporting in a pop-up window.
-When it finishes successfully, the pop-up window looks like Figure 6.4.
+When it finishes successfully, the pop-up window looks like :numref:`example_process`.

+.. _example_process:
 .. figure:: /docs/images/example_process.jpg
      :align: center
      :alt: Example pop-up window when the calculation finishes.
      :figclass: align-center

-     Figure 6.4 Example pop-up window when the calculation finishes.
+     Example pop-up window when the calculation finishes.

 Output
 ------
 Nine rasters are produced under C:\\github\\bal\\examples\\output.
-Figure 6.5 displays the maximum BAL raster file named as bal_max.img for this example.
+:numref:`bal_max` displays the maximum BAL raster file named as bal_max.img for this example.

+.. _bal_max:
 .. figure:: /docs/images/bal_max.jpg
      :align: center
      :alt: Example output BAL at Jerramungup, WA.
      :figclass: align-center

-     Figure 6.5 Example output BAL at Jerramungup, WA.
+     Example output BAL at Jerramungup, WA.